evan108108/TailRecursion/README.md

 TailRecursion
 =============

-Tail Recursion class for php
+Tail Recursion class for php 5.4 or greater

 ```php